grapa-dev/grapa/maintainers/DEVELOPMENT/GRAPA_DBX_DATABASE_AWARE_COMPARISON.md

 5. **Performance Optimization**: Caching, indexing, and compilation for all comparison types
 6. **SQL Integration**: Seamless integration with SQL syntax for all comparison types

-These enhancements make GrapaDB2's comparison system competitive with modern database systems while maintaining Grapa's unique capabilities and performance characteristics.
+These enhancements make GrapaDBX's comparison system competitive with modern database systems while maintaining Grapa's unique capabilities and performance characteristics.